 - In the Fallout world it's pretty common to see women as soldiers, carrying weapons (and knowing well how to use them), in charge of units and fighting like their male counterparts, you can even see female raiders and bandits, and female ghouls.
 Looks like that, when you live in a Crapsack World full of mutant animals, merciless criminal gangs, radiation, enormous and scary super mutants and extremely deadly creatures like the deathclaws, sexism is a stupid and pointless thing and every human able to use a weapon must do the work.

 - Though there are few if any female Enclave soldiers.
 Most of them are given seemingly safer jobs as scientists and leaving the dangerous wasteland duties to the men.
 Most likely because of their wish to preserve the human species.

-- Fallout New Vegas does have as one of its main factions Ceasar's Legion, who are quite enthusiastic about wanting to push back the setting to Level 3 or even 2...
+- Fallout: New Vegas does have as one of its main factions Ceasar's Legion, who are quite enthusiastic about wanting to push back the setting to roman levels of sexual discrimination...
 But then, they're kinda bad guys, so it's not really surprising.

 - Final Fantasy V falls here with not only the main playable cast being 3 out of 5 females, all 3 are figures of authority and just as capable as the male cast.

 - Final Fantasy VI has a debate going over which female party member is the main character, said two female characters are the only ones who learn magic naturally, one of them used to be a general, and the plot focuses just as much on the female characters as the male ones in total... due to there being that many more male characters.